Bill Henry (film): Plot

-As described in a film magazine, Bill Henry Jenkins (Ray) leaves the family farm with a patent vibrator under his arm and speeds across the nation on his bicycle in search of fortune.
+As described in a film magazine, Bill Henry Jenkins leaves the family farm with a patent vibrator under his arm and speeds across the nation on his bicycle in search of fortune.
 He is assaulted by an irate farmer and takes refuge in a small town hotel run by his uncle, where he gets a position as a clerk.
-Lela Mason (Roberts) comes to the hotel, having spent her last cent to arrive there.
+Lela Mason comes to the hotel, having spent her last cent to arrive there.
 She has inherited a piece of farm land only to be told by the local lawyer that it is worthless, which raised Bill Henry's sympathy.
 He plays poker with the traveling men to win enough money to buy the property, keeping Lela ignorant as to the buyer's identity.
 A land salesman offers Bill Henry a much greater price for the land and Bill sells it, telling the lawyer to turn the money over to Lela.
 Instead, the lawyer pockets the money and accuses Bill Henry of knowingly cheating the young woman.
 His uncle turns him in, but Lela remains faithful.
 Bill Henry returns, beats up the lawyer and makes him confess his deception, and marries the young woman.